-Children learn best when they are healthy, safe and secure, when their individual needs are met, and when they have positive relationships with the adults caring for them.
+Children learn best when they are health, safe and secure, when their individual needs are met, and when they have positive relationships with the adults caring for them.
 The school has a number of policies to keep children safe and well.
-For more information please read our Child Protection policy which is also available on the “Health and Safety” notice board (opposite the disabled and visitor toilets).
+For more information please read our Child Protection policy in our policies section which is also available on the "Health and Safety" notice board (opposite the disabled and visitor toilets).

 In the interests of health and safety, parents, carers and volunteers must:

 - Ensure that children cannot access any medication at any time.

 - Not administer first aid, unless their qualifications have been checked by the school office, and school policies understood.
 (There could be exceptions in emergency life-saving situations).

 - Follow the school’s policies on sickness, accidents and medicines in school.

 - Provide the school with any information about any dietary requirements, preferences, food allergies that their child has, and any special health requirements.

 - Follow the school’s behaviour policy and related policies when helping in school.

 - Not bring dogs on to the school premises without prior consent.